mybearworld/sb3/README.md

 > [!NOTE]
 > This package is not affiliated with Scratch or the Scratch foundation.

-> [!WARNING]
-> The .d.ts files for the block function are currently broken.

 ```ts
 import { block, Script, Project, Target } from "@mbw/sb3";